 6 – Artificial Intelligence

 Zukosky’s mention of simulation technology is a great transition into our sixth healthcare trend for 2020 – artificial intelligence.
 We couldn’t, after all, talk about the future of any industry without mentioning artificial intelligence.
 Artificial intelligence will continue to change healthcare in so many ways.
 Generally speaking, artificial intelligence will open the doors for humans and technology to connect in a way that we can monitor human activity more so than ever before.
 When it comes to healthcare, this means providers will be able to use artificial intelligence to treat patients on a whole new level.
-For example, this groundbreaking technology could help providers to diagnose patients in parts of the world where there is a shortage of doctors, without the doctor having to actually be on location and physically see the patient.
+For example, this groundbreaking technology could help providers to diagnose patients in parts of the world where there is a shortage of doctors, without the doctor having to actually be on location and physically see the patient (remote patient monitoring).
 Some even predict that artificial intelligence could enhance treatments, such as radiology, to the point that providers will no longer need to take tissue samples from patients.
 These few examples are just barely delving into the surface of the ways in which the healthcare industry is using artificial intelligence.

 In the Forbes article mentioned above, it reported that in 2019, artificial intelligence for healthcare IT applications will cross to $1.7 billion and that it will increase workflow productivity in the industry by 10 to 15 percent in the next two to three years.
 This investment will not only make healthcare providers more efficient, but it will save them time and money in processes that will make a world of difference inpatient experience.